jordanbcooper/newrelic-infra-boshrelease/README.md

 ## Usage

-To use this bosh release, add the release block to your manifest.
+To use this bosh release, add the release block from Releases to your manifest, or upload a version from the cloned repository.

 Then add the newrelic license (you can find this at https://rpm.newrelic.com/accounts/YOUR_ACCOUNT_NUMBER) to the properties section of your manifest file and the newrelic release to the releases section: